tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 When a Test is defined as parameterized, implementations SHOULD support the parameter in addition to the `Information Elements`.

 When a Test is defined as parameterized:
+- Implementations MUST support the default value.
-- Implementations MAY choose to only support the default value.
+- Implementations MAY choose to support only the default value.
 - Implementations MAY choose to not include the parameter(s) in the Test API, that is, only support the default value internally to the Test.
---  Note that some Test Conformance Testing Data provide non-default `Parameter` values, and implementations that only support the default value will be unable to validate against all of the Test Conformance Testing Data (see [8 Conformance Testing Implementations](#8-conformance-testing-implementations-normative))).
+  -  Note that some Test Conformance Testing Data provide non-default `Parameter` values, and implementations that only support the default value will be unable to validate against all of the Test Conformance Testing Data (see [8 Conformance Testing Implementations](#8-conformance-testing-implementations-normative))).

 When the parameter has a default value and a resource, and an implementation includes the parameter in its API, that implementation MUST support the string literal given as the default value, and internally choose the resource "{[resource]}" or "{API endpoint [resource]}" based on that string literal "default value".
 Implementations MAY also accept other values including the "{[resource]}" or "{API endpoint [resource]}" as the value for the parameter in the API for the Test implementation.